robertbenjamin/programming-in-c/chapter-5/chapter-5.md

 ### 3.

-Write a program that takes in to integers and displays the results of dividing the first by the second, to three-decimal-place accuracy.
+Write a program that takes in two integers and displays the results of dividing the first by the second, to three-decimal-place accuracy.

 - [Exercise 5.3](exercise-5-3.c)